schak04/priority-task-manager/README.md

 ## Features

-- Console-based app (initial build)
-- Welcome page (in the terminal)
-- Add task
-- Update task
-- Mark task as completed
+- Console interface with welcome screen
+- Add, update, remove, and complete tasks
-- Show all tasks
+- Show all tasks (ordered by priority)
-- Remove task
 - Clear all tasks
+- Priority queue + vector for in-memory storage
-- Data persistence through SQLite
+- Data persistence with SQLite
-- GUI integration (Upcoming)
+- GUI coming soon

 ---